elmasse/nextein-www/posts/docs/v3/api/config.md

 ```

->Tip
+> Note
 >
->The `next.config.js` is required to get Nextein working.
+> The **withNextein**  wrapper is **required** to get Nextein working.

 ## Nextein Configuration

-Nextein configuration can be passed in the Next.js configuration object wrapped into `nextein`.
+Nextein is mostly based in plugins and it comes with batteries included.
+In case you need to add or change something, configuration can be passed as:

 ```js
 const { withNextein } = require('nextein/config')